Entry forms and fees should be mailed to CI Management at 17301 SW 93rd Avenue, Miami, Fl 33157 or emailed to email@example.com

 43. Prize Winnings:

 Prize winnings will be paid out as stated under the Prize Structure of the Weighted Division.
-Should there not be a winner in any of the optional entry categories of Big Fish Bonanza, or Heaviest Dolphin, Tuna, Wahoo, Kingfish, or Cobia, the money will be dispersed evenly into the Weighted Division’s general entry overall heaviest fish places.
+Should there not be a winner in any of the optional entry categories of Heaviest Dolphin, Tuna, Wahoo, Kingfish, or Cobia, the money will be dispersed evenly into the Weighted Division’s general entry overall heaviest fish places.
 Should any of the top four places not be paid out of the Weighted Division’s general entry overall heaviest fish places, the money will be evenly reallocated to the places that are being paid out.

 Should there be any questions, please contact: